CityOfZion/neon-js/source/smart_contracts/index.rst

 ContractParam currently supports creating string, boolean, integer, bytearray and array::

-  import Neon, {sc, rpc, CONST} from 'neon-js' const param1 = Neon.create.contractParam('String', 'balanceOf')
+  import Neon, {sc, rpc, CONST} from '@cityofzion/neon-js' const param1 = Neon.create.contractParam('String', 'balanceOf')
   // This is a convenient way to convert an address to a reversed scriptHash that smart contracts use. const param2 = sc.ContractParam.byteArray('AVf4UGKevVrMR1j3UkPsuoYKSC4ocoAkKx', 'address')